-- 7.4 The Organization shall update and revise periodically the management planning and procedural documentation to incorporate the results of monitoring and evaluation, stakeholder engagement or new scientific and technical information, as well as to respond to changing environmental, social and economic circumstances. - 7.4.1 The management plan is revised and updated periodically consistent with Annex F to incorporate: - Monitoring results, including results of certification audits; - Evaluation results; - Stakeholder engagement results; - New scientific and technical information, and - Changing environmental, social, or economic circumstances.
+- 7.4 The Organization shall update and revise periodically the management planning and procedural documentation to incorporate the results of monitoring and evaluation, stakeholder engagement or new scientific and technical information, as well as to respond to changing environmental, social and economic circumstances. - 7.4.1 The management plan is revised and updated 3-5 years consistent with GFC rules and with Annex F to incorporate: - 1) Monitoring results, including results of certification audits; - 2) Evaluation results; - 3) Stakeholder engagement results; - 4) New scientific and technical information, and - 5) Changing environmental, social, or economic circumstances.